Slow growth of quantum magic in disorder-free Stark many-body localization: Analytical results

 \section{Analytical results}

-To capture the magic dynamics in the strong-tilt regime, we derive an effective diagonal Hamiltonian by integrating out the off-resonant transverse-field processes.
-In the strong-tilt limit $F\!\gg\!J,h$, we consider Eq.~\eqref{eq:H_stark_tfim} as
+To capture the slow magic dynamics in the strong-tilt regime, we derive an effective (predominantly) diagonal description by perturbatively integrating out off-resonant transverse-field processes.
+In the limit $F\!\gg\!
+J,h$, we split Eq.~\eqref{eq:H_stark_tfim} as $H\!=\!H_0+V$, where (consistent with the site indexing $j\!=\!0,1,\dots,L-1$ and OBC used throughout)